-Each institution concerned with the security of rare books, manuscripts, or other special collections materials should appoint a LSO.
+Each institution concerned with the security of rare books, manuscripts, or other special collections materials should appoint an LSO.
 The LSO should be appointed by the library director, should have primary authority and responsibility to carry out the security program, and should have a thorough knowledge of all repository security needs, particularly those of special collections.
+The LSO should not necessarily be conceived of as the library's general security officer, although he or she may also hold that role.
 The identity of the LSO should be widely known, especially among other administrative officers of the repository.

 The LSO's principal responsibility should be to plan and administer a security program, which should include a survey of the collections, reviews of the physical layout of the institution, and training of the institution's staff.
 He or she should develop active working relationships with colleagues and seek the advice and the assistance of appropriate personnel, such as institutional administrators, corporate counsel, life safety officers, the LSO mail lists, and/or outside consultants from law enforcement agencies and insurance companies.